Ironborn-Ironhack-March-2022/ironborn-project-management-server/README.md

 ## About

 REST API for a project management app.
-Built in Express + MongoDB.

-- This repo implements the the server (REST API).
+- This repo implements the backend REST API (built in Express + MongoDB).
-- A repository for with the client (React App) can be found here: https://github.com/Ironborn-Ironhack-March-2022/ironborn-project-management-client
+- A repository for with the frontend (React App) can be found here: https://github.com/Ironborn-Ironhack-March-2022/ironborn-project-management-client